TrendingTechnology/Interact/README.md

   * boundary collisions
   * Custom force fields
 * Add preference keys to get the bounds of each view to take part in collisions
-* Create a function to only add velocity to a view if the drag release velocity is greater than a specific threshhold .